vermiculus/my-new-repository/README.md

-This is a simple README for my new project!
+This is a simple README for https://github.com/vermiculus/magithub!

 Remember,